Maus3rVonDutch/ableton-ssl-uf8-scripts/README.md

 ```
 Currently decompiling is broken, 3.11 is not supported fully by any decompiler.
 The most promessing is https://github.com/zrax/pycdc but that is missing a lot of opcodes
 For instructions: https://stackoverflow.com/questions/71278961/how-can-i-decompile-pyc-files-from-python-3-10

+For now turning to this online compiler: https://pylingual.io/, it seems to do the job, sadly one file at a time though
 ```